ddaaggeett/ddaaggeett/src/blog/index.md

 <div class="center">

-### Here are some interests and incomplete thoughts.
+### Here are some incomplete thoughts.
 Forgive my writing fluency.

+These are ideas, nothing more.
 </div>

 <div class="center">